1&1 IONOS Website Builder Review: A Good Choice in 2023?

-What is 1&1 IONOS?
+What Is 1&1 IONOS?

 1&1 IONOS is Europe's largest provider of hosting and cloud services, being used by more than eight million customers.
-For those lacking in programming know-how, 1&1 offers MyWebsite, a drag and drop site builder that makes it easy to create a polished website in just a few steps.
+For those lacking in programming know-how, 1&1 offers MyWebsite*, a site builder featuring a drag and drop editor that makes it easy to create a polished website in little more than a few steps.

-Lots of features
+Plenty of features

 Personalized guidelines for client-specific marketing

-Large variety of templates to choose from
+Large variety of templates

 No third-party app center or store